vicente-valls/reminder/README.md

 ## Introduction

 Reminder service is meant to be used to schedule HTTP requests.
-Reminder exposes a rest API to create reminder tasks.
+Reminder exposes a rest API to create reminder tasks and has a queue message consumer to send the requests scheduled (Reminder Consumer).
+Following diagram shows interaction of a reminder task:

+![Sequence Diagram](https://github.com/vicente-valls/reminder/raw/master/diagrams/reminder-sequence-diagram.jpg
+ "Sequence Diagram")

 Reminder service is built using serverless framework using following components from AWS:
 * ApiGateway: used to expose rest API.
-* Lambda: used to handle HTTP requests from ApiGateway and handle SQS messages.
+* Lambda: used to handle HTTP requests from ApiGateway and consume SQS messages.
 * SQS: used to store and manage the reminder tasks.

-Following diagram shows interaction of such components.

-![Sequence Diagram](https://github.com/vicente-valls/reminder/raw/master/diagrams/reminder-sequence-diagram.jpg
- "Sequence Diagram")

 HTTP responses from the reminder requests should be `200` and follow the schema below:
 ```
 {